 - Consider carrying a mobile phone with an ICE (in case of emergency) telephone number listed.

-People with uncontrolled seizures need to be especially careful when engaging in more risky activities and should seek advice from their doctor before engaging in them, including:
+In addition to the above, people with uncontrolled seizures need to be especially careful when engaging in more risky activities and should seek advice from their doctor before engaging in:

 - Motor sports